 - If you are an EU citizen and from the Nordic countries, you can join the unemployment insurance fund, and you can look for a job – you only need to apply for an EU residence document.

 - If you are not an EU citizen, we advise you to contact Work In Denmark as you need to have a residence and work permit for 37 hours work per week to be able to work and live in DK.

 WHAT EXACTLY TO DO WHEN YOU ARE ABOUT TO GRADUATE!

 If you conclude your degree course with a dissertation or a master thesis, you can be admitted to an unemployment insurance fund and receive benefit from the day you signed the pre-approval.
 The UIF have a pre-printed form for this pre-approval, which will be sent to you when you request the admission material or which you can print from the fund’s homepage.

 Then you hand in the form to your dissertation supervisor and, once it has been signed by the supervisor, you can send it to the unemployment fund.
-If the dissertation is accompanied by an oral defence, pre-approval cannot be supplied.
-In that case you need to send an email where you state the date of your oral defence.
+If the dissertation is accompanied by an oral defense, pre-approval cannot be supplied.
+In that case, you need to send an email where you state the date of your oral defense.